gregwood-db/cdtw/README.md

 - `rounds` determines how many compaction-projection-refinement rounds are carried out by the FastCDTW algorithm.

 # To-Do
-- Add more methods for data import (ie, allow import from more than just text files)
+- Add more methods for data import
 - Add more plotting methods for cdtw-plot
+- Explore further efficiency in execution